drivechain-project/drivechain.info/releases/index.md

 Because we also host a 4 GB file (of BTC's UTXOs) there, for "importing".

-This is new/unstable software assume that it is a virus that will set your computer on fire then steal your BTC.
+This is new/unstable software -- assume that it is a virus that will set your computer on fire and then steal your BTC.
 At first, you should only be running it in Qubues / VirtualBox etc.

 ## Selected Release Notes